1969 Philadelphia Phillies season

-The 1969 Philadelphia Phillies season was a season in American baseball.
-The team finished fifth in the newly established National League East with a record of 63–99, 37 games behind the division champion New York Mets, who went on to defeat Baltimore, four games to one, in the World Series.
+The 1969 Philadelphia Phillies season was the 87th season in the history of the franchise, and the 32nd season for the Philadelphia Phillies at Connie Mack Stadium.
+The team finished fifth in the newly established National League East with a record of 63–99, thirty-seven games behind the division champion New York Mets, which went on to defeat Baltimore, four games to one, in the World Series.

 It was also the Phillies' penultimate season at Connie Mack Stadium.
+The franchise was scheduled to move into Veterans Stadium for 1970, but lengthy construction delays caused by poor weather and labor strikes forced the Phillies to return to the corner 21st and Lehigh Avenue for one more season.